muhammadmueenarif/Ubunto-Linux-Commands/readme.txt

 like ls -H -S for the human readable formats, but maybe we want the long format. so ls -h -s -l So this is one way to write it, but you can also combine those.
 So you can say ls  -hsl. it does the same thing as typing that separately (ls -h -s -l).

+4. Show file contents
+cat command
+it is used to get contents. it outputs the file contents.
+For example, we have two files and we could Type cat filename and it shows the contents of file.
+If we open the same file with a text editor, you'll see it's exactly the same file contents.

+Sometimes the cat command is not available. then we can use alternatives like see cat spelled backwards tac and it does exactly the same thing.
+However, the tac command has less funcnality.
+So if we type cat --help, we see there are some flex that can be used. tac doesn't have that many functions.

+Another commands you can use is the head commands. for example head example.txt you'll see it outputs the same thing. it's an alternative. difference with the head commands is that shows from the top the first lines where you can specify. for example if we write head -n 1 example.txt ,now only the first line from the top of file will be shown. and similarly we can specify up to as many lines as we want

+So another one you can also read from the bottom using the tail command.
+If you say tail example.txt, it just shows the file and the first line from the bottom or the second line. example tail -n 1 example.txt, So tail commands can be used to output as well.

+There are some alternative to cat commands like xxd commands.
+So when we type xxd with any NFL, we can see file content.
+However, this is in hexadecimal format.  it's a computer format.
+And another trick that can be used is using base 64.  example base64 example.txt | base64 --decode. it also shows the file contents. in case Cat Command is not available. in 99% of the cases, cat commands available.